The Best Coffee Maker

 Convenient caffeine without sacrificing flavor

-Even the best coffee makers aren’t a go-to for coffee connoisseurs.
-There are five things that affect a cup of coffee: the beans themselves, grind size, water quality, water temperature, and how the coffee is brewed.
-Drip coffee makers take two of those things (water temperature and brewing) totally out of your control.
-Our goal was to find some that could ace a great cup right out of the box — plus be mindless to use and easy to adjust.
-Ten coffee makers, a panel of taste testers, three interviews with experts, and about 50 pots of coffee later, we found our answers.
+Our goal was to find which of the best coffee makers could ace a great cup right out of the box — plus be mindless to use and easy to adjust.
+Ten pots, a panel of taste testers, three interviews with experts, and about 500 (seriously...) cups of coffee later, we found our answers.

-A small, simple machine that lacks some convenience, but means a mean cup of coffee.
+A small, simple machine that lacks some convenience, but makes a mean cup of joe. ($190)

 Our top picks.
 From left to right: The Bonavita BV1900TS, OXO On 12-Cup Coffee Brewing System, OXO On 9-Cup Coffee Maker, and the Behmor Brazen Plus Customizable Temperature Control Brew System.

 Our top pick is the OXO On 12-Cup Coffee Brewing System.
-It’s a large machine – both in footprint and in capacity — but it earned the second highest scores in our taste test, and is sleek both to look at and to operate.
+It’s a large machine – both in footprint and in capacity — but it earned the second-highest scores in our taste test, and is sleek both to look at and to operate.
 Convenient features like programmable auto-brewing, a removable water reservoir that doubles as a kettle, and a spigot that stops the brew mid-stream if you remove the carafe make this machine feel high tech without being high maintenance.
-For those who want to be a little more hands-on with the brewing process, its single-button dial also lets you adjust the boiling temperature of the water, giving you more access to experiment with extraction and flavor.
+For those who want to be a little more hands-on with the brewing process, its single-button dial also lets you adjust the water’s brewing temperature, giving you more access to experiment with extraction and flavor.

-But if its 12-cup capacity or $300 price tag seems like overkill to you, here are three other recommendations that came out on top in our tests.
+But if a 12-cup capacity or $300 price tag seems like overkill, there are three other coffee pots we love that came out on top in our tests.

 If all you’re looking for is a gorgeous cup of coffee and no fuss, we strongly recommend the Bonavita BV1900TS.
-It’s the smallest machine of our top picks and, at $180, the cheapest.
+It’s the smallest machine among our top picks and, at $190, the cheapest.
 Even better, it ranked in the top three out of 10 during our taste tests.
-It’s also the most simple and straightforward: one button you click to start brewing, and that’s it.
-You can’t program brew times, you can’t play around with water temperature, and it even lacks some convenient touches like a brew basket that attaches to the machine (when you’re done brewing, you have to place the brew basket on a plate or in the sink before it makes a total mess).
+It’s also the simplest and most straightforward: one button you click to start brewing, and that’s it.
+You can’t program brew times; you can’t play around with water temperature; and it even lacks some convenient touches like a brew basket that attaches to the machine (when you’re done brewing, you have to place the brew basket on a plate or in the sink before it makes a total mess).
 But it’s by far the fastest machine out of our top picks, brewing up a full eight-cup pot in under six minutes.
-It’s a straight-forward, high-end coffee maker that leaves little to complain about.
+It’s a straightforward, high-end coffee maker that leaves little to complain about.

 How We Found the Best Coffee Maker